shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-user.md

 > [!NOTE]
 >
-> - The email ID enetered here will be the primary username for signing into the Xandr products via the Microsoft Identity Platform.
-Ensure the email is consistent across any accounts in the Xandr platform, and matches the user's email for authenticating to Microsoft products.
+> - The email ID enetered here will be the primary username for signing into the Microsoft Advertising products via the Microsoft Identity Platform.
+Ensure the email is consistent across any accounts in the Microsoft Advertising platform, and matches the user's email for authenticating to Microsoft products.
 For more details, visit [Microsoft Identity Platform Login](microsoft-identity-platform-login.md).
 > - If the **State** is set to **Inactive**, the user will not be able to log in.

 #### Select numerical formatting